Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 - As mentioned by Niclas Eklund, despite relying on quite different operating modes, WOOPER and `Orber <http://www1.erlang.org/doc/apps/orber/index.html>`_, an Erlang implementation of a **CORBA ORB** (*Object Request Broker*) offer similar OOP features, as CORBA IDL implies an object-oriented approach (see their `OMG IDL to Erlang Mapping <http://www.erlang.org/doc/apps/orber/ch_idl_to_erlang_mapping.html#6>`_)

-WOOPER and Orber are rather different beasts, though: WOOPER is very lightweight (less than 2300 lines, including blank lines and numerous comments), does not involve a specific (IDL) compiler generating several stub/skeleton Erlang files, nor depends on OTP or on Mnesia, whereas Orber offers a full CORBA implementation, including IDL language mapping, CosNaming, IIOP, Interface Repository, etc.
+WOOPER and Orber are rather different beasts, though: WOOPER is quite lightweight (less than 20 000 lines of code, including blank lines, numerous comments, tests and examples), does not involve a specific (IDL) compiler generating several stub/skeleton Erlang files, nor depends on OTP or on Mnesia (but depends on Myriad), whereas Orber offers a full, standard, CORBA implementation, including IDL language mapping, CosNaming, IIOP, Interface Repository, etc.

 Since Orber respects the OMG standard, integrating a new language (C/C++, Java, Smalltalk, Ada, Lisp, Python etc.) should be rather easy.
 On the other hand, if a full-blown CORBA-compliant middleware is not needed, if simplicity and ease of understanding is a key point, then WOOPER could be preferred.
 If unsure, give a try to both!